zeskeertwee/vach/README.md

 let mut archive = Archive::from_handle(target)?;
 let resource: Resource = archive.fetch("ambient")?;

-// By default all resources are flagged as NOT secured println!("{}", Sound::new(&resource.data)?);
+// By default all resources are flagged as NOT secure println!("{}", Sound::new(&resource.data)?);
 assert!(!resource.secured);